instituteforsocialengagement/voteremote.us/README.md

+# Readme notes specific to voteremote.us:

+To run locally:
+npm install
+npm start

+To deploy to Github Pages:
+npm run deploy
+Creates an optimized production build, and then uploads the production build to the gh-pages branch of the Github repo.

+Do not manually push files to the gh-pages branch of the Github repo!
+(Or if you do, make sure you're pushing a production build only.
+But the React gh-pages module means you don't have to manually push files.)

+To commit source code to Github:
+Push the changes to the master branch, or push the changes to a separate branch and do a pull request against instituteforsocialengagement/voteremote.us master branch.

+This site is hosted on Github Pages on the gh-pages branch.
+The domain is set up with A records and CNAME records (on "www") to send traffic to the Github Pages server, and the "CNAME" file inside the gh-pages branch of the voteremote.us repo tells Github Pages that traffic from voteremote.us or www.voteremote.us should be provided with the index.html file inside the gh-pages branch.

+If you want to add a subdomain, you need to set up the CNAME record on the domain for that subdomain, and then you need to create a new Github repo (within the ISe organization preferably) for the other site.
+That repo needs a file called CNAME with the subdomain.
+Also go to the settings page of that repo to tell Github the domain name, and enable HTTPS (the latter option might not be available right away -- you may need to wait 24 hours or a bit longer before it becomes availble).

+# Create React App standard readme:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>